user-cube/devops-cheatsheet/docs/tools-and-tips/tools/k9s.md

 ### CLI Arguments

-K9s CLI comes with a view arguments that you can use to launch the tool with different configuration.
+K9s CLI comes with various arguments that you can use to launch the tool with different configurations.

 ```bash
 # List all available CLI options